Pyskowice

-Pyskowice (Peiskretscham) is a city in Silesia in southern Poland, near Katowice.
-Outer city of the Metropolis GZM – metropolis with a population of 2 million.
+Pyskowice (Peiskretscham) is a town in Silesia in southern Poland, near Katowice.
+Outer town of the Metropolis GZM – metropolis with a population of 2 million.
 Located in the Silesian Highlands.

 It is situated in the Silesian Voivodeship since its formation in 1999, previously it was in Katowice Voivodeship.
 Pyskowice is one of the towns of the 2.7 million conurbation – Katowice urban area and within a greater Katowice-Ostrava metropolitan area populated by about 5,294,000 people.
 The population of the town is 18,432 (2019).
 It borders Gliwice, one of the largest cities of the metropolitan area, in the south.